devdeliw/website/content/blog/10-21_partialtrace.md

 But is it true that *God* or *Nature* made everything this way, with a calculator in one hand continuously computing the states of every atom in the universe.
 Possibly?.
-Mother Nature may just some supercomputing entity controlling the time evolution of every particle in the universe.
+Mother Nature may just be some supercomputing entity controlling the time evolution of every particle in the universe.
 Then perhaps we don't have any free will.
 I shouldn't get into philosophy here though.
 The point is at the base of QM lies many assumptions.
 QM works!
 Mathematical Proofs are there!
 But